This policy describes how your personal information is handled by Unloan.

 Credit information complaints

 If your complaint is about your credit information, we may need to check with credit reporting bodies or the credit provider involved.
-We’ll let you know we’ve received your complaint within seven days.
-If we can’t sort it out within 30 days, we’ll get in touch to tell you why and work out a new timeframe with you.
+If we can’t resolve your complaint within 30 days, we’ll get in touch to provide reasons for the delay and work out a new timeframe with you.

 “we”, “us” or “our” means Unloan, a division of Commonwealth Bank of Australia, ACN 123 123 124.